PetrisGR/FiveM-Thief/README.md

 - Steal items from other players with immersive animations.
 - Robust anti-exploit system for a secure and fair experience.

-## Installation

-1. Make sure you have installed the resource's dependency: [OX Library](https://github.com/overextended/ox_lib).
-1. [Download](https://github.com/PetrisGR/FiveM-Thief/releases) the script's latest version.
-2. Place the script files in your FiveM resource directory.
-3. Add `start petris-thief` to your `server.cfg` file.

 ## Usage

 1. Launch your FiveM server.